SpaceDogA1/SpaceDog1.0/README.md

 - 👋 Hi, I’m @SpaceDogA1
 - 👀 I’m interested in Software Engineering,AI and Rocket Science.
 - 🌱 I’m currently learning Blockchain,Webdev,R and Python.
-- 💞️ I’m looking to collaborate on LLM development and defense tech development
+- 💞️ I’m looking to collaborate on Web development, LLM's
-- 📫 How to reach me @SpaceDogA1 on X
+- 📫 How to reach me @SpaceDogA1 on X:[x.com/](https://x.com/SpaceDogA1)
 - ⚡ Fun fact:You can just do things.

 <!---